bencehamrak/bencehamrak.github.io/README.md

 ## About me
 <p style="text-align:justify;">
 I am a doctoral candidate at Central European University in Vienna.
 I deal with questions in political behavior and psychology using experiments & other tools for causal inference.
-My dissertation investigates the changes in the temporal salience of partisan group identity on out-group hostility and affective polarization.
+My dissertation investigates the changes in the temporal salience of partisan group identity and their effect on out-group hostility and affective polarization.
 My other projects look at the limits of citizen accountability on complex or controversial issues such as drug regulation or political scandals.
 I am a serious hobby cyclist and I like to read about animal behavior.
  </p>

 ## Recent publications